Heidegger

 Youth

-Martin Heidegger was born in 1889 in Messkirch, a German town near the Danube and Lake Constance, into a Catholic background.
+Martin Heidegger was born in 1889 in Messkirch, a German town near the Danube and Lake Constance, into a Catholic family.

-He studies at the seminary in Constance, then in Freiburg; it is there that he reads On the Manifold Meaning of Being According to Aristotle, a dissertation by Brentano that resonates with him like a revelation.
-It was this work, analysing the famous Aristotelian idea that being is said in several ways
+He studied at the seminary in Constance, then in Freiburg, where he came across On the Manifold Meaning of Being According to Aristotle, a dissertation by Brentano that struck him as a revelation.
+It was this work — analysing the famous Aristotelian idea that being is said in several ways

-, that he considered his first guide through Greek philosophy
+— that he later called his first guide through Greek philosophy

 .

-A fundamental question then appeared to him: If being is said in diverse guises, what then is the one of this diverse
+A fundamental question then presented itself to him: If being is said in diverse guises, what then is the unity underlying this diversity?

-?
-Heidegger would devote more than twenty years of his life to reflecting on this problem, the question of being: these reflections would form the material of his work Being and Time.
+Heidegger would devote more than twenty years of his life to this problem, the question of being — reflections that would form the substance of Being and Time.

-Two years after discovering Brentano, Heidegger immerses himself in Husserl's Logical Investigations.
-He intended to become a priest, but health problems led him to postpone this project.
-While convalescing, he realised that it was philosophy that interested him above all other subjects and devoted himself fully to it, abandoning religion and theology.
+Two years after discovering Brentano, he immersed himself in Husserl's Logical Investigations.
+He had intended to become a priest, but health problems led him to set this plan aside.
+During his convalescence, he realised that philosophy was his true calling, and he devoted himself to it entirely, leaving behind religion and theology.

-In 1913, he wrote his doctoral thesis: The Doctrine of Judgment in Psychologism.
+In 1913, he completed his doctoral thesis: The Doctrine of Judgment in Psychologism.

-He was authorised to teach at the University of Freiburg after writing his habilitation thesis Duns Scotus's doctrine of categories and meaning.
+He qualified to teach at the University of Freiburg after completing his habilitation thesis, Duns Scotus's Doctrine of Categories and Meaning.
 He met Husserl and became his personal assistant.
-He admired him but soon became detached from him, his thoughts taking a different direction, starting from that common ground that is phenomenology.
+He admired him deeply, but gradually distanced himself, his thinking taking a different direction from that common starting point of phenomenology.

-In 1923, he was appointed professor at the University of Marburg, a hotbed of neo-Kantianism: he exerted a profound influence on most of his students, including Gadamer, Hannah Arendt, Léo Strauss, and Hans Jonas.
+In 1923, he was appointed professor at the University of Marburg, then a hotbed of neo-Kantianism.
+He exerted a profound influence on most of his students, among them Gadamer, Hannah Arendt, Leo Strauss and Hans Jonas.

-In 1926, he took over from Husserl at the University of Freiburg, where he remained until his retirement, turning down numerous offers of positions at more prestigious universities, such as Berlin.
+In 1926, he succeeded Husserl at the University of Freiburg, where he remained until his retirement, turning down numerous offers from more prestigious institutions, including Berlin.
 In 1927, Being and Time was published.

-Then began his compromise with Nazism: in the 1932 elections, he voted for the Nazi party and joined in 1933.
-He became rector of the university and declared in his 1933 Appeal to Students that Only the Führer himself is the reality and the law of the Germany of today and tomorrow
+It was then that his entanglement with Nazism began: in the 1932 elections he voted for the Nazi party and joined it in 1933.
+He became rector of the university and declared in his Appeal to Students that year: Only the Führer himself is the reality and the law of the Germany of today and tomorrow

 .
-Autodafés of Jewish and Marxist books were organised at the university he was in charge of.
+Book-burnings of Jewish and Marxist works were organised at the university under his charge.

-However, only a year later he resigned from his post: was this an act of resistance, or an implicit condemnation of Nazism?
+Only a year later, however, he resigned from his post — whether as an act of resistance or as an implicit rejection of Nazism remains debated.
 He continued to teach until the end of the war.

-After liberation, he was banned from teaching until 1951.
+After the Liberation, he was banned from teaching until 1951.

-He took advantage of this period of inactivity to write his Letter on Humanism, in response to the reading that certain French philosophers, such as Jean-Paul Sartre, were making of his work.
+He used this enforced pause to write his Letter on Humanism, in response to the readings that certain French philosophers — Jean-Paul Sartre among them — had been making of his work.

-When he resumed teaching, he gave seminars that have remained famous, such as What Is Called Thinking?, What Is a Thing? or The Question Concerning Technology.
-He saw technology as a symptom of the nihilism in which metaphysics, as conceived since Aristotle, had trapped the Western mind.
+When he resumed teaching, he gave seminars that have remained celebrated, among them What Is Called Thinking?, What Is a Thing? and The Question Concerning Technology.
+He saw technology as a symptom of the nihilism into which metaphysics, as conceived since Aristotle, had led the Western mind.

 At the invitation of Jean Beaufret and the poet René Char, he gave a number of seminars in France.
 He died in 1976 in Freiburg im Breisgau, leaving behind more than a hundred works, gradually published and translated.

-In 2014, the posthumous publication of the Black Notebooks, reiterating some of the classic anti-Semitic themes, caused a scandal.
+In 2014, the posthumous publication of the Black Notebooks, which reiterated a number of classic antisemitic themes, caused a scandal.

 The Phenomenology of Religious Life